 Q1: What is Ohm’s Law?

 According to Ohm’s Law the current passing through the conductor is directly proportional to the potential difference across the end on the conductor, if temperature and the other physical conditions doesn’t changes.

-Question 2: What is the unit of resistance?
+Q5: What is the unit of Resistance?

 The SI unit of resistance is Ohm.
 It is denoted by Ω.

 Q6: What is the Dimensional Formula for Resistance?

 Dimensional formula for resistance is [M1L2T-3I-2]

 Q7: Why doesn’t Ohm’s Law apply to semiconductors?

 Semiconducting devices are nonlinear in nature due to which Ohm’s law does not apply to them.
 This indicates that the voltage-to-current ratio does not remain constant when voltage varies.

 Q8: When does Ohm’s law fail?